 Here is our list of the best IPS tools:

-- SolarWinds Security Event Manager EDITOR’S CHOICE This powerful security tool uses both network-based and host-based intrusion detection methods and takes preventative action.
+- SolarWinds Security Event Manager (FREE TRIAL) This powerful security tool uses both network-based and host-based intrusion detection methods and takes preventative action.
 Pre-installed presets will get you up and running in no time.
 Installs on Windows Server or via cloud.
 Start a 30-day free trial.

 - CrowdStrike Falcon XDR (FREE TRIAL) This security package offers threat detection and automated responses.
 This is a cloud-based system with device-based agents.
 Start a 15-day free trial.

 - Splunk Widely-used network analysis tools that has intrusion prevention features.
 Available for Windows, Linux, and in the Cloud.